2007 Ride: No. 41 Chip Ganassi Racing Dodge

 2007 Crew Chief: Jimmy Elledge

 High Point: Sorenson’s second season in Cup came packaged with a pair of fantastic firsts.
-At Indianapolis in July, Sorenson tamed the 2.5-miler with a speed of 184.207 miles an hour to earn his first career pole on the oldest speedway in America.
-Just two days later, he backed up his qualifying run with a 5th place finish in the race, proving he wasn’t a one-lap wonder – and putting together a performance that, in hindsight, may have earned himself another season with the No. 41 team.
-His future no longer in question, Sorenson then pushed forward to his first Top 3 finish in Cup; a series of late-race wrecks bumped the 21-year-old to a 3rd-place finish at Atlanta, putting him on the mythical “podium” at the native Georgian’s hometown track this October.
+At Indianapolis in July, Sorenson tamed the 2.5-miler with a speed of 184.207 mph to earn his first career pole on the oldest speedway in America.
+Just two days later, he backed up his qualifying run with a fifth-place finish in the race, proving he wasn’t a one-lap wonder – and putting together a performance that, in hindsight, may have earned himself another season with the No. 41 team.
+His future no longer in question, Sorenson then pushed forward to his first top-three finish in Cup; a series of late-race wrecks bumped the 21-year-old to a third-place finish at Atlanta, putting him on the mythical “podium” at the native Georgian’s hometown track this October.

 But Sorenson’s inconsistency comes packed with plenty of potential, and this kid showed often that with the right equipment under his belt, he could get the job done.
-In particular, a strong finish during the Chase – three Top 10 finishes in ten races matched the output during the previous twenty-six – has Chip Ganassi hoping the lone stock car-bred driver remaining on his roster has finally turned the corner.
+In particular, a strong finish during the Chase – three top-10 finishes in 10 races matched the output during the previous 26 – has Chip Ganassi hoping the lone stock car-bred driver remaining on his roster has finally turned the corner.

 2008 Outlook: Sorenson will return for his third season behind the wheel of the Target Dodge, with Jimmy Elledge remaining as crew chief.
 The two have been together since the start of the 2006 season, as Ganassi has exhibited the patience he deems necessary for the veteran crew chief to get his “young gun” driver on track.

-Want to join Tom on our Frontstretch Staff?
+Want to join Tom on our Frontstretch staff?
 Now’s your chance to join one of the fastest-growing racing websites on the internet, matching wits with some of the most respected writers in the business today.
-Frontstretch.com is actively seeking 3-5 new staff members for the 2008 season, and you can audition now by clicking here to find out exactly what you need to do.
-When finished, send your completed audition to email@example.com – we hope to hear from you soon!
+Frontstretch is actively seeking 3-5 new staff members for the 2008 season, and you can audition now.